 - Add funds to your wallet in preparation.
 You may want to consider adding funds to your Steam wallet before the sales period starts to avoid any issues with credit card or payment processing.
 Servers are usually overloaded during the sales period and this may help avoid this.

-- Don't buy games during the last minutes or seconds of sale.
+- Don't buy games during the last minutes or seconds of the sale.
 You may lose out on sales if servers cannot process the purchase in time or something unforeseen happens.

 - Don't rush it.
 The first couple of minutes when new sales are added to the store usually overload the servers so that you may not be able to access the store at all.
 Just wait and relax and do not panic, there is enough time to look a the games on offer and make your picks.

 - Set a budget.
 The best way to spend only as much money as you can spare is to set a budget before the sale starts and stick with it no matter how hard it may be.
+This goes along well with filling up your Steam wallet in advance, as it helps you keep an eye on the budget at any time.

 Steam sales can be very tempting and it happens that users buy games that they have no real interest in only because they are discounted.
 If you stick to the plan, you may end up spending less money for games that you are dying to play.